 Their past experience may also offer clues as to why some dogs won’t bark, particularly if you got them as an older pup or adult dog or they are a shelter dog.

 Some dogs may have been deliberately trained to stop barking, using methods including punishment training and the use of a shock collar and so are actually fearful of being vocal.
+You may also like our article on the best dog silencers.

 Past trauma and abuse can also impact on a dog’s behavior and lead them to choose to be silent or rarely bark, so they can keep themselves safe and unnoticeable.